verana-labs/verana-docs/docs/learn/verifiable-public-registry/30-credential-schema.md

 ```

 :::note
-Data stored in the VVTN is not verified at the time of storage, nor does it need to be.
-Verification happens outside the scope of the VVTN.
+Data stored in the VPR is not verified at the time of storage, nor does it need to be.
+Verification happens outside the scope of the VPR.

 This is not a limitation, it’s a feature.
 For example, any DID method can be used, and the VPR will never attempt to resolve or validate DIDs itself.

-The VVTN provides registrations, not validations, leaving trust decisions and verification where they belong: **with the relying parties**.
+The VPR provides registrations, not validations, leaving trust decisions and verification where they belong: **with the relying parties**.
 :::

 ## 1. Creating the Credential Schema Entry

-In the VVTN, each created `Credential Schema` includes a **JSON schema** that defines the structure of its corresponding **verifiable credential**.
+In a VPR, each created `Credential Schema` includes a **JSON schema** that defines the structure of its corresponding **verifiable credential**.

 Here is an example of a JSON schema: